Nanette Guilford: Broadway

 In May 1934 Guilford was rehearsing a musical show called Caviar.
-A musical romance Caviar opened on 7 June 1934 and was on at Forest Theatre till 23 June.
+A musical romance, Caviar opened on 7 June 1934 and was on at Forest Theatre till 23 June.
 Guilford sang in Caviar the principal role of Elena, who wanted to marry a Russian prince solely because of his title, but finally felt in love with him.
-Caviar, that managed less than three weeks in Broadway, despite of strong voice of Metropolitan soprano Nanette Guilford was received by critics as a quick failure.
+Caviar managed less than three weeks on Broadway.
+Despite the strong voice of Guilford, it was received by critics as a quick failure.

 Nanette Guilford Corporation

-In 1960s Nanette Guilford produced music under the label “Nanette Guiford Corporation”.
-Among others she produced music for Girls Scouts of America.
+In the 1960s Guilford produced music under the label Nanette Guilford Corporation.
+Among others she produced music for the Girl Scouts of America.